EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 ### JCasC (Jenkins Configuration As Code)

-We use the [Configuration As Code Plugin](https://github.com/jenkinsci/configuration-as-code-plugin#getting-started) to automate as much of the Jenkins setup routine as possible and we bake it into our custom Jenkins Docker image.
+We use the [Configuration As Code Plugin](https://github.com/jenkinsci/configuration-as-code-plugin) to automate as much of the Jenkins setup routine as possible and we bake it into our custom Jenkins Docker image.

 We set up a CasC folder for the config yaml files so we can break our configs into seperate files, based on config "roots".
 The rule is that the config files cannot try to config the same settings or it will cause an error.

-> [Addendum: Useful JCasC articles]() that I used to create this.
+> Addendum: [Useful JCasC articles](#addendum-useful-jcasc-articles) that I used to create this.

-- Create a subdirectory below the Dockerfile: `~/dev/jenkins-docker/casc_configs/`
+- Create a subdirectory below the Dockerfile: `~/dev/docker-cicd/jenkins/casc_configs/`
 - Create the files `/casc_configs/jenkins.yaml` and `/casc_configs/unclassified.yaml`.

 Jenkins core is not a plugin, but we can config it in CasC.
 Examples are [here](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/demos/jenkins/jenkins.yaml).
 Jenkins is one of the config "roots".

-- Note the line `- "Overall/Administer:${JENKINS_ADMIN_ID}"` which takes our Docker run args and gives the user admin privs.
+- Note the line `- "Overall/Administer:${JENKINS_ADMIN_ID}"` which takes our `Docker run` args and gives the user admin privs.
 - We create a non admin user `edpike365`.
 I added some example user configs there as well.
 - The matrix config gives the admin full power.
 Other authenticated users can only do job stuff.